andreassosilo/andreassosilo/README.md

 <br>

-I'm Andreas Sosilo, a passionate full-stack web developer and Cardano enthusiast from Indonesia.
+Nice to meet you.
+My name is Andreas Sosilo.
+I'm a passionate full-stack JavaScript developer and Cardano enthusiast from Indonesia.
 If you have the drive and passion in web development or blockchain, I would love to connect with you.

 **Languages & Tools:**